-Frequently, Mollino flanked his designs with physical scale models, documented by photographs and photo-montages, but not preserved.
-They allowed him to imagine the building in its physical appearance and inserted in the environmental context.
-Although the original models were destroyed, among Mollino’s designs, there is the Turin Horse-Racing, a youthful masterpiece by Mollino built from 1937 and demolished in 1960, due to the urban transformation related to the celebration of the centenary of the Unification of Italy.
-It was represented by a wood scale model (figs. 1, 2).
-It was presumably realized in the Seventies or Eighties and is preserved in the Biblioteca Centrale di Architettura.
+Frequently, Mollino paired his designs with physical scale models, which were documented in photographs and photomontages but not preserved.
+The models allowed him to visualise the physical appearance of the building within its environmental context.
+Among Mollino’s designs, the Turin Horse Racing (Figure 1) was a youthful masterpiece that was built in 1937 and demolished in 1960 due to the urban transformation related to the celebration of the centenary of the Unification of Italy.
+It was later represented by a wooden scale model (Figure 2) that was presumably realised in the 1970s or 80s and is preserved in the Biblioteca Centrale di Architettura.

-The availability of ontologically different representations of this project could became an interesting field for testing new developments of DIMO prototyped platform.
-Indeed, in this particular case it is possible to create a circular process of knowledge between physical archival heritage and digital interpretation.
-The SfM applied to the wooden model is the base for the creation of a 3D digital model that could be compared with the one resulting from the re-construction realized starting from the original drawings.
-Moreover, the physical model could be the basis for marker-less experiences of Augmented Reality that link other archival materials, point clouds and interpretative digital models, as well it could be done using as a basis the archival drawings.
-The archive could become a place of exchange of knowledge experiences.
-At the same time the website could contain links to a selection of archival documents and to interactive repositories, such as Sketchfab® or 3DHOP®, enhancing the fruition of the archive and encouraging the visit and the consultation.
-The present phase of the work is focused on the issues of SfM applied to the physical model and the creation of 3D digital model of the Horse-Racing.
+The availability of ontologically different representations of this project made it an interesting case for testing a new development of the DIMO prototyped platform.
+Indeed, in this particular case, it was possible to create a circular flow of knowledge between the physical archival heritage objects and the digital interpretations.
+The application of SfM to the wooden model enabled the creation of a 3D digital model that could be compared with a second digital model generated from the original drawings.
+Moreover, either the physical model or the drawings could provide the basis for marker-less experiences of augmented reality that link to other archival materials, point clouds and interpretative digital models.
+The archive could become a place for the exchange of knowledge and experiences.
+At the same time, the website could contain links to a selection of archival documents and interactive repositories, such as Sketchfab® or 3DHOP®, enhancing the fruition of the archive and encouraging its use.
+The present phase of the work is focused on the application of SfM to the physical model and the creation of a 3D digital model of the Horse Racing.

-interpreting and sharing architectural heritage: the digitalization of physical models
+interpreting and sharing architectural heritage: the digitisation of physical models

-Scale models and maquettes evoke a high level of craftsmanship, crystalize ideas and anticipate the future.
-They aid the architect in “knowing the beauty of a building, whose idea he just conceived, before even starting its construction.”
-[9]
+Scale models and maquettes evoke a high level of craftsmanship, crystalise ideas and anticipate the future.
+They aid the architect in ‘knowing the beauty of a building, whose idea he just conceived, before even starting its construction’ [9].

-The wooden model in this case represents the three-dimensional historic memory of a structure that has been demolished and could be used for the crucial purpose of its reconstruction.
-Hence, it will no longer anticipate the future, but it will help the architect to bring the building back to life.
+The wooden model in this case represents the three-dimensional historic memory of a structure that has been demolished.
+Hence, it both looks backward and anticipates the future in the sense that it could be used for the crucial purpose of reconstruction, helping an architect bring the building back to life.

-Therefore, the digitalization of physical models assumes even more importance when applied on entities that are about to be built or that do not exist anymore, as the proposed case.
+Therefore, the digitisation of physical models assumes even more importance when applied to entities that are about to be built or that do not exist anymore, as in the proposed case.

-A lot of models’ surveying practices use photogrammetry and laser scanning techniques combined as for producing an integrated and accurate 3D representation.
-Both techniques are particularly useful while talking about Cultural Heritages, because they don’t imply the direct contact with the object.
+A combination of photogrammetric and laser scanning techniques are commonly used for surveys aiming at the production of integrated and accurate 3D representations.
+Both techniques are particularly useful for cultural heritage applications because they don’t require direct contact with the object.